We understand that some people may have special circumstances.

 Australian law may class some religious items as prohibited items or weapons.
 If you are not sure, pack these items in your checked baggage, or make other plans to transport these items to your destination.

-As with all passengers, extra screening will be needed if the body scanner alarms.
 Find out more about this process and the option of having a private room in Security screening at airports.